 Symbol Туре Description S# Input Chip select: When S# is driven HIGH, the device will enter standby mode, unless an internal PROGRAM, ERASE, or WRITE STATUS REGISTER cycle is in progress.
 All other input pins are ignored and the output pins are tri-stated.
 On parts with the pin configuration offering a dedicated RESET# pin, however, the RESET# input pin remains active even when S# is HIGH.
 Driving S# LOW enables the device, placing it in the active mode.
-After power-up, a falling edge on S# is required prior to the start of any command.
-C Input Clock: Provides the timing of the serial interface.
+After power-up, a falling edge on S# is required prior to the start of any command. С Input Clock: Provides the timing of the serial interface.
 Command inputs are latched on the rising edge of the clock.
 In STR commands or protocol, address and data inputs are latched on the rising edge of the clock, while data is output on the falling edge of the clock.
 In DTR commands or protocol, address and data inputs are latched on both edges of the clock, and data is output on both edges of the clock.
 RESET# Input RESET#: When RESET# is driven LOW, the device is reset and the outputs are tri-stated.
-If RESET# is driven LOW while an internal WRITE, PROGRAM, or ERASE operation is in progress, data may be lost.
+If RE-SET# is driven LOW while an internal WRITE, PROGRAM, or ERASE operation is in progress, data may be lost.
+The RESET# functionality can be disabled using bit 4 of the nonvolatile configuration register or bit 4 of the enhanced volatile configuration register.
+For pin configurations that share the DQ3 pin with RESET#, the RESET# functionality is disabled in QIO-SPI mode.
 HOLD# Input HOLD: Pauses serial communications with the device without deselecting or resetting the device.
 Outputs are tri-stated and inputs are ignored.
 The HOLD# functionality can be disabled using bit 4 of the nonvolatile configuration register or bit 4 of the enhanced volatile configuration register.
-The HOLD# functionality is disabled in QIO-SPI mode or when DTR operation is enabled.
+For pin configurations that share the DQ3 pin with HOLD#, the HOLD# functionality is disabled in QIO-SPI mode or when DTR operation is enabled.
 W# Input Write protect: Freezes the status register in conjunction with the enable/disable bit of the status register.
 When the enable/disable bit of the status register is set to 1 and the W# signal is driven LOW, the status register nonvolatile bits become read-only and the WRITE STATUS REGISTER operation will not execute.
 During the extended-SPI protocol with QOFR and QIOFR instructions, and with QIO-SPI protocol, this pin function is an input/output as DQ2 functionality.
 This signal does not have internal pull-ups, it cannot be left floating and must be driven, even if none of W#/DQ2 function is used.
 DQ[3:0] I/O Serial I/O: The bidirectional DQ signals transfer address, data, and command information.
 When using legacy (x1) SPI commands in extended I/O protocol (XIO-SPI), DQ0 is an input and DQ1 is an output.
 DQ[3:2] are not used.
 When using dual commands in XIO-SPI or when using DIO-SPI, DQ[1:0] are I/O. DQ[3:2] are not used.
-When using quad commands in XIO-SPI or when using QIO-SPI, DQ[3:0] are I/O. V {CC} Supply Core and I/O power supply.
-V {SS} Supply Core and I/O ground connection.
-DNU - Do not use: Do not connect to any other signal, or power supply; must be left floating.
-RFU Reserved for future use: Reserved by Micron for future device functionality and enhancement.
-Recommend that these be left floating.
-May be connected internally, but external connections will not affect operation.
-NC - No connect: No internal connection; can be driven or floated.
+When using quad commands in XIO-SPI or when using QIO-SPI, DQ[3:0] are I/O. V CC Supply Core and I/O power supply.